+Notes: * Depending on the definition of battery end-of-life in a vehicle in different regions for example via minimum battery durability requirements for different vehicle types, the SoH/SOCE cycle life definition may be adjusted.]

 Fuel Cell Electric Vehicles

 [Given the loss in (charge/discharge) efficiency of batteries over the lifetime of the vehicle is reportedly relatively low, and no approaches have been identified to quantify this objectively, it is not proposed to include this aspect for BEVs.
 However, the situation for fuel cells is different, where efficiency degradation is expected to be significant, particularly for HDVs.
-Therefore, the following overall methodological approach is proposed for determining fuel cell efficiency degradation over lifetime of the vehicle.
+Therefore, the following overall methodological approach is proposed for determining fuel cell efficiency degradation over lifetime of the vehicle.]